On Stochastic Partial Differential Equations and their applications to Derivative Pricing through a conditional

 In this appendix, we provide the definitions of the backward versions of common objects and concepts from stochastic calculus.
-These definitions are obvious counterparts to their forward versions. \begin{definition}[Backward filtration] Let $(\GG_{t,T})_{\tinT}$ be a decreasing collection of $\sigma$-algebras.
+These definitions are straightforward counterparts to their forward versions.
+For this reason, this content has sometimes been dubbed backward stochastic calculus.
+However, we should stress that backward stochastic calculus should not be confused with the theory of backward stochastic differential equations developed by Pardoux and Peng, the latter being quite prevalent in the current stochastic analysis literature. \begin{definition}[Backward filtration] Let $(\GG_{t,T})_{\tinT}$ be a decreasing collection of $\sigma$-algebras.
 Then $(\GG_{t,T})_{\tinT}$ is called a backward filtration.
-We assume all backward filtrations considered satisfy the usual conditions, which for backward filtrations are: they are left continuous, i.e., $\GG_{t, T} = \bigcap_{\vep > 0} \GG_{t - \vep, T}$ for all $\tinT$, and also that $\GG_{T,T}$ is augmented by null sets. \end{definition}
+We assume all backward filtrations considered satisfy the usual conditions, which for backward filtrations are: left continuity, i.e., $\GG_{t, T} = \bigcap_{\vep > 0} \GG_{t - \vep, T}$ for all $\tinT$, and also that $\GG_{T,T}$ is augmented by null sets. \end{definition}

 \begin{definition}[Backward martingale] Consider a process $M$ as well as a backward filtration $(\GG_{t,T})_{\tinT}$.
 Suppose $M$ satisfies the following. \begin{enumerate}[label = (\roman*)] \item $M$ is adapted to the backward filtration $(\GG_{t,T})_{\tinT}$. \item $\Ex|M_t| < \infty $ for all $t \in [0,T]$. \item $\Ex[M_s | \GG_{t,T}] = M_t$ for $s < t$. \end{enumerate} Then $M$ is called a backward martingale w.r.t. the backward filtration $(\GG_{t,T})_{\tinT}$. \end{definition}